thunderrabbit/robnugen-journal-entries/2022/01/29hope-to-join-1mb-club.md

 I know my images are too large as they are sent.
 I tried effing with code on b.robnugen.com to shrink them according to the size of the browser, but never really solved the issue.
+(Possibly because FF tries not to leak screen size and other identifying info.)

 Right now according to this site / page, the top page of my site is 2.77MB